TanukiSharp/DarkSoulsCloudSave/readme.md

 ![Storage Configuration](Images/readme/file_storageconfig.png "Storage Configuration")

-It can only be decrypted on the machine and by the logged-in user that generated it, so the `access token` will simply be considered corrupted on another machine or on the same machine but logged-in with another user.
+It can only be decrypted on the machine and by the logged-in user that generated it, so the `access token` will simply be considered corrupted on another machine or on the same machine but if you are logged-in with another user.
-Please **make sure to understand** that it means somebody with a physical access to your machine could decrypt the `access token`.
+Please **make sure to understand** that it means somebody with a physical access to your machine while you are logged-in, could decrypt the `access token`.

 As stated before, the `access token` could grant somebody write access (and thus delete) to your `Apps/DarkSoulsCloudSave` folder on Dropbox. (only this folder, not the remaining of your Dropbox content)